What was Redd Foxx's Net Worth?

 Personal Life and Death

 In July of 1991, Foxx married Kaho Cho.
 The two had met at a hotel in Las Vegas.
-Despite having previously denounced marriage after his three prior divorces, Foxx stated that Cho had stuck by him through many financial troubles and he appreciated her loyalty.
+Despite having previously denounced marriage after his three prior divorces, Foxx stated that Cho had stuck by him through many financial troubles, and he appreciated her loyalty.
 Only a few months after the marriage, Foxx suffered a heart attack while on set of "The Royal Family."
 He was taken to the Queen of Angels Hollywood Presbyterian Medical Center and was pronounced dead four hours later.

 Foxx has been credited as inspiring a number of other comedians, like Richard Pryor and Chris Rock.
 Actor and comedian Jamie Foxx has also stated he chose his professional surname as a tribute to Foxx.
 Since his death, Foxx has also been portrayed in popular culture a number of times.
-He was portrayed by Aries Spears in the film "Why Do Fools Fall in Love" and his character from "Sanford and Sons" has appeared in shows like "Family Guy" and "Boondocks."
+Aries Spears portrayed him in the film "Why Do Fools Fall in Love" and his character from "Sanford and Sons" has appeared in shows like "Family Guy" and "Boondocks."
 Archive footage of him performing has been used in "Surely, You Jest," "Dolemite is My Name" in 2019, and "Marvelous Mrs. Maisel."
 His life and comedy have also been discussed in episodes of "Unsung Hollywood," "History of Comedy," "E!
 True Hollywood Story," "Laugh Mobb Present," and "Biography."